michaella23/bootcamp-collab/README.md

 Do you already know about these things?
 Here is a [great article](https://www.freecodecamp.org/news/a-practical-guide-to-start-opensource-contributions/) to get you started with forking a repository and creating a pull request.
 If you are comfortable reading documentation, Github is pretty accessible and they have a good section on [working collaboratively](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) that is worth a read.

 See our [CONTRIBUTING](CONTRIBUTING.md) page for how to contribute to our project and the contribution guidelines.

 ## 👼 Code of Conduct

 Be nice, be patient, be helpful.
 Everyone here is learning and doing their best.
-Briefly read the [Open Source Etiquette](https://developer.mozilla.org/en-US/docs/MDN/Community/Open_source_etiquette) if this is your first time with Open Source.
+If something gets broken, we can help each other learn by fixing it.
+Please communicate in a respectful manner.
+Remember that our contributors and maintainers live in various time zones and may have other obligations besides this project.
+If you have submitted a pull request, or have added comments to someone else's, please be patient as you wait for them to get back to you.
+Briefly read the [Open Source Etiquette](https://developer.mozilla.org/en-US/docs/MDN/Community/Open_source_etiquette) if this is your first time with Open Source, or if you need a refresher!

 ## 📜 Licensed Under
 [GNU General Public License v3.0 ( GNU GPLv3 )](./license.txt)